Bairdo/faucetTutorial/nfv-services-tutorial.rst

     as_ns host4 dhclient veth0
     as_ns host5 dhclient veth0

-You can check */tmp/nfv-dhcp.leases* and */tmp/nfv.dhcp.log* to find what IP address is assinged to host4 and host5.
+You can check */tmp/nfv-dhcp.leases* and */tmp/nfv.dhcp.log* to find what IP address is assigned to host4 and host5.
 Alternatively:

 .. code:: console